-To reach the ministers who manage these ministries, please contact the parish office at 330-725-4968.
+To reach the leaders who manage these ministries, please contact the parish office at 330-725-4968.

 The Ministry of the Altar consists of assisting at weekend liturgies, funerals, weddings and other special liturgical celebrations.
 An invitation is extended to boys and girls through the day school, PSR classes or through the bulletin in the latter part of the fifth grade to attend several training sessions before assuming this liturgical responsibility as sixth-, seventh- and eighth-graders (and older).